 Daniel Macera, DPT

 Dan has taken several continuing education courses and has experience using the Selective Functional Movement Assessment (SFMA) and the Functional Movement Screen (FMS) to assess and treat patients.
 He also utilizes Trigger Point Dry Needling (TPN) to assist in the treatment of soft tissue injuries.
 Dan also currently serves as an assistant in Neuro-anatomy for the URI DPT program.
-In his free time Dan enjoys exercising and spending time with his family and friends.

 John Garlick, DPT

-Physical Therapist, Coordinator of Clinical Education
+Coordinator of Clinical Education • TMJ Specialist

-John earned his Bachelors of Science in Movement Science with a concentration in Sports Medicine from Westfield State University in 2010.
+John earned his Bachelor of Science in Movement Science with a concentration in Sports Medicine from Westfield State University in 2010.
 He continued his education at the University of Rhode Island where he worked as a Teaching Assistant for the orthopedic education of underclassman and earned his Doctorate of Physical Therapy in 2013.

 John joined Pappas Physical Therapy in June of 2013.
 He is currently participating in an orthopedic residency, an 18-month post-professional program in order to prepare him as a board certified Orthopedic Clinical Specialist.
 John is also a Credentialed Clinical Instructor educating part time and full time students in the clinical setting as well as the coordinator of clinical education for Pappas Physical Therapy.
-John enjoys treating various orthopedic conditions that may limit one’s ability to carry out pain free daily function.
+John enjoys treating various orthopedic conditions that may limit one's ability to carry out pain free daily function.
 John enjoys treating post-surgical patients guided by his clinical training at New England Baptist Hospital in Boston, MA where worked with advanced orthopedic surgeons.
 John also focuses on treatment of the jaw including chronic jaw pain or acute onset jaw pain.
 John is a member of the American Physical Therapy Association including the Rhode Island chapter and the orthopedic section.
-When not working, John enjoys spending time with friends, family and his dog, Sam.
-John also enjoys playing golf, or attending a good country concert.

 Glen Vitullo, PTA